2024 Oscars Red Carpet: See Celebrities’ Show-Stopping Academy Awards Looks

 READ MORE: See the Full List of 2024 Academy Awards Winners

+Hudgens made headlines by confirming her pregnancy and showed off her growing baby bump on the red carpet.
+She is expecting her first child with husband, MLB shortstop Cole Tucker.
+Hudgens wore a bodycon black floor length gown with a turtleneck.

+As for the nominees, this year, Christopher Nolan's Oppenheimer dominated for a total of 13 nominations including Best Actor (Cillian Murphy), Best Supporting Actor (Robert Downey Jr.), Best Director (Nolan) and Best Picture.
+Meanwhile, Barbie was snubbed, although America Ferrera was recognized for Best Supporting Actress for her work in the iconic film.

-Be sure to check back in later in the evening for the full photo gallery of the red carpet fashion from the 2024 Oscars!
+Be sure to check back in later in the evening for even more photos live from the 2024 Oscars red carpet.